yuliangod/yuliangod.github.io/README.md

 # Yu Liang Portfolio

 # [Project 1: SGX Screener App](https://github.com/yuliangod/Stonks2)
-* Extracted relevant financial information from SGX of close to 700 stocks through webscrapping
+* Extracted relevant financial information from SGX of close to 700 stocks through web scraping
 * Analysed the financial information extracted from SGX using Python to apply discounted cash flow valuation to estimate the fair value of various stocks
 * Designed the workflow and user interface of the app to display the potential of different SGX stocks for investment purposes